-In this article we’ll give you some tips on how to achieve a better page speed, thus guarantee a great user experience for your site visitors, and why not, improve your SEO.
+In this article, we’ll give you some tips on how to achieve a better page speed, thus guarantee a great user experience for your site visitors and improve your SEO.

 To get started, you can evaluate your page speed with Google's PageSpeed Insights.